 - Transportation hubs Union Station, Toronto Island Airport, Greyhound Bus Terminal.

-- Internationally respected Universities and Colleges including: University of Toronto, Ryerson University, York University and George Brown College
+- Internationally respected Universities and Colleges including: Toronto Metropolitan University and George Brown College St. James Campus